cilium/cilium.io/src/posts/2022-11-04-kubecon-wrapup/index.md

 ### Announcement Microsoft AKS picking Cilium

 Cilium is now the default CNI for all major cloud providers.
 If it wasn't obvious already, Cilium has become the standard networking layer for Kubernetes everywhere.
-You can read the blog from Isovalent about it [here](https://isovalent.com/blog/post/azure-cni-cilium/).
-Microsoft has an [announcement](https://azure.microsoft.com/en-us/updates/public-preview-azure-cni-powered-by-cilium/), [blog](https://techcommunity.microsoft.com/t5/azure-networking-blog/azure-cni-powered-by-cilium-for-azure-kubernetes-service-aks/ba-p/3662341), and [docs](https://learn.microsoft.com/en-us/azure/aks/azure-cni-powered-by-cilium) too!
+Here's the [announcement](https://azure.microsoft.com/en-us/updates/public-preview-azure-cni-powered-by-cilium/) from Microsoft, [blog](https://techcommunity.microsoft.com/t5/azure-networking-blog/azure-cni-powered-by-cilium-for-azure-kubernetes-service-aks/ba-p/3662341), and [docs](https://learn.microsoft.com/en-us/azure/aks/azure-cni-powered-by-cilium).
+There's also a blog from Isovalent about it [here](https://isovalent.com/blog/post/azure-cni-cilium/).

 ![AKS + Cilium logos](azure_cni_ogimage2.webp)